acupoftee/Overwatch-League-API-Documentation/objects/Player.md

 # Players
 A Player is a member of an Overwatch League Competitor.
-Each player

-### Player Data Dictionary
+## Player Data Dictionary
 | Attribute           | Type  | Description |
 |:--------------------|:------|:------------|
 |`id`|Int64|A unique integer identifier for an Overwatch League Player|